-Some people get this idea about me, because I’m a New York Times bestselling author who has spent the past decade writing and teaching people how to create more success and happiness in their lives, that I don’t ever fall short and fail miserably in these areas.
-But of course, I’m human, so that’s not true at all.
-I fall short and fail at things much more than you might imagine, and certainly far more than I’d often like to admit.
-And, it feels just as horrible for me as it does for you or anyone else—I absolutely lose faith in myself sometimes.
+Some people get this idea about me, because I’m a New York Times bestselling author and coach who has spent the past decade writing and teaching people how to create more success and happiness in their lives, that I don’t ever fall short and fail miserably in these areas.
+But of course I do — I’m human.
+I fall short and fail at things far more than anyone could imagine, and certainly far more than I’d often like to admit.
+And it feels just as horrible for me as it does for you or anyone else — I absolutely lose faith in myself sometimes.

-Deep down, of course, I know these negative reactions aren’t helpful.
-So I own up to what happened, learn a lesson or two, and then get back up and try again.
-The final part is the most important part—the trying again…
+Deep down of course, I know these negative reactions aren’t helpful.
+So I own up to what happened, learn a lesson or two, and then I get back up to try again.
+And the final part is the most important part — the trying again…

 - I fail at eating healthy and exercising sometimes, but I try again.

 - I fail at loving myself sometimes, but I don’t give up on myself either, and so I try again.

 - I fail at being a great dad and husband sometimes, especially when I get distracted with stressful business endeavors, but I keep trying, and oftentimes I invoke a fresh smile on my son’s or wife’s face.

 - I even failed at writing the article you’re reading now.
 I made an initial attempt yesterday and scrapped it because it didn’t feel right.
 But I started again, and now I’m done.

 When I try again and again, I often succeed and feel much better about myself in the long run.

 If there’s only one thing you take away from this article, let it be that trying again — giving yourself another chance every day — is always worth it.
 Because…

 What You Do Again & Again Defines You